-Once you have been (conditionally) accepted, you will have to confirm to secure your place in the programme.
-For some programmes you will automatically receive a link to our acceptance form, for other programmes you will need to log in to the digital system to accept or decline the offer.
+Once you have been conditionally admitted, you will have to confirm your place in the programme.
+For some programmes you will automatically receive a link to our acceptance form, for other programmes you will need to log in to the digital system of Studielink to accept or decline your offer.

-If you are waiting on additional administrative procedures that will affect your decision to accept or decline the offer (for instance, waiting on a scholarship decision), accept the offer, as it will allow you to continue with enrolment procedures while you wait for the administrative processes to be completed.
-Filling in the acceptance form is very important, as enrolment procedures, such as visa or housing applications are triggered by the confirmation of your acceptance.
+If you are waiting for additional administrative procedures that will affect your decision to accept or decline the offer (for instance, waiting for a scholarship decision), please accept the offer anyway, as it will allow you to continue with enrolment procedures while you wait for the administrative processes to be completed.
+Completing the acceptance form is a very important step, as other enrolment procedures, such as visa or housing applications, are triggered by the confirmation of your acceptance.

 UvA Matching (Online Programme Fit) for international students is an introduction to the Bachelor’s programme to which you are applying.
 This Online Programme Fit is a mandatory part of the application procedure for all prospective Bachelor’s students who have completed their prior education at a non-Dutch educational institution.
 This includes prospective students applying with an International Baccalaureate obtained in the Netherlands.

 Once you have been conditionally admitted, you will need to submit certified copies of your diploma, final transcript of grades and English language proficiency test certificate (if required).

-Your admissions decision will state which documents to send and the deadline for submission.
-Certified copies of your original diplomas and/or transcripts can be sent to:
+Your conditional offer will state which documents to send as well as the deadline for submission.
+Certified documents can be sent to the following address: